 CONS / TalkingDesktop has limited controls and slow reaction times.

 VERDICT / This software seriously lacks the necessary features and accuracy to really stand out.

 Editor’s Note: This product has been removed from our side-by-side comparison because it has been discontinued.
 You can still read our original review below, but Top Ten Reviews is no longer updating this product’s information.

 TalkingDesktop voice recognition software seems to be software designed to help people improve productivity but somewhere along the way devolved into something else.
-TopTenREVIEWS Bronze Award winner TalkingDesktop attempts to be something more than just speech recognition software.
+TalkingDesktop attempts to be something more than just speech recognition software.
 It seems to aim at being a replacement desktop as well as voice recognition software.
-It pulls in information about news and weather and your favorite websites into one location, which sounds incredibly handy.
-It would be if it were just a little bit more versatile.
+It pulls information about news and weather and your favorite websites into one location, which sounds incredibly handy.
+It would be, if it were just a little bit more versatile.

 TalkingDesktop also includes an avatar that speaks to you and actually does a pretty nice job of responding appropriately to commands and greetings.
 The avatar will even check to see if you’re still there after prolonged silence, and if you are away for a while and the computer hears your approach, TalkingDesktop will wake up the system for you so it’s ready to go when you sit down.

 However, the avatar is still as slow to respond and as apt to misunderstand commands as the rest of the system is, so having a CG lady to respond to your commands isn’t much of a benefit.

 TalkingDesktop voice recognition software works very well for a limited set of commands, but becomes very difficult to use if you want to expand beyond that basic set of commands.
 There is a way to customize commands to do things that aren’t originally on the command list, but the process is unwieldy and doesn’t always work well.